DePaul Blue Demons women's basketball

 The DePaul Blue Demons women's basketball program is the NCAA Division I intercollegiate women's basketball program of DePaul University in Chicago, Illinois.
 The team competes in the Big East Conference.

-The Blue Demons play home games at Wintrust Arena at the McCormick Place convention center on Chicago's Near South Side and at McGrath–Phillips Arena on DePaul's Lincoln Park campus.
+The Blue Demons play home games at Wintrust Arena at the McCormick Place convention center on Chicago's Near South Side.
 While DePaul is among the ranks for regular appearances in the NCAA tournament with 25, they have the most appearances in the tournament without reaching the Final Four.

 History

 The DePaul women's basketball team began competing in the AIAW in 1974–1975 under coach Debbie Miller and had their first winning season two seasons later, obtaining an 11–10 record under then coach Doug Bruno.

 DePaul is one of the seven core schools that left the original Big East Conference in 2013 to form the current Big East Conference.
 Before joining the original Big East in 2005, the Blue Demons previously competed in Conference USA, the Great Midwest Conference, and the North Star Conference.

 After 39 seasons as head coach, Doug Bruno announced that he was stepping down on March 28, 2025, after missing nearly the entire 2024–25 season.
 Beginning May 1, Bruno will become DePaul's Special Assistant to the Vice President/Director of Athletics for Women's Basketball.
 Associate head coach Jill Pizzotti finished the season and was officially promoted to full-time status on 3 April 2025.